RMcLeanDev/APEyes/README.md

 * _1:30pm: finish mobile mock up._
 * _2pm: add mobile mockup and desktop mockup to readme._
 * _3pm: push files to repo._
+* _3:30pm - 4:30pm decide what apis I want to use for my mvp and add to readme_

 ## Research / Mockups
 ![desktop mockup](src/assets/drawing-mockup/desktop-mockup.png)